M. hyo treatment with Draxxin® plays important role in SRD management

 Pigs treated for Mycoplasma hyopneumoniae (M. hyo) with a single dose of the injectable antimicrobial Draxxin® (tulathromycin) had signiﬁcantly better average daily gain and feed consumption in a 60-day controlled study.1

-They also had lower mortality and a markedly better overall feed-to-gain ratio compared to controls (Table 1), reports Lucina Galina, DVM, PhD, director, swine technical services, Zoetis.
+They also had lower mortality and a markedly better overall feed-to-gain ratio compared to controls (Table 1), reports Lucina Galina, DVM, PhD, director, US Pork technical services, Zoetis.

 For the study, 200 pigs negative for M. hyo were infected with an M. hyo ﬁeld isolate via the trachea and nose 3 days in a row.
 After challenge, 96 pigs met criteria for swine respiratory disease (SRD), and of these, half received one intramuscular (IM) dose of Draxxin at 2.5 mg/kg bodyweight, as indicated.
 The remaining pigs served as controls and received an IM injection of saline, she explains.